LYNTHIA EDWARDS. Southern Artist, art educator, activist, mother and foster parent, SPARKLIST—ILLUMINATOR OF “BLACK GIRL MAGIC,” Birmingham, AL.

 In 2020, Lyntha joined forces with Damon to partner and create the DC Sparkle Squad, using her art to promote and influence young people to register to vote and exercise their right to change the direction of America.

-She has accomplished an Associate's degree in Graphic Design, from the Art Institute of Atlanta.
-She earned her Bachelor's degree in Art Education from Auburn University of Montgomery and completed her education with a Masters degree from the University of Alabama at Birmingham, in Art Education.
-Since 2011, she has taught art for the State of Alabama Department of Youth Service School District servicing adjudicated male offenders.
+Lynthia Edwards holds an AA degree in Graphic Design from the Art Institute of Atlanta.
+She earned a BA degree in Art Education from Auburn University of Montgomery and an MA degree in Art Education from the University of Alabama at Birmingham.

 Believing that art is transformative, she taught art for 13 years at the State of Alabama Department of Youth Services School District, working with adjudicated male offenders.
 Currently, she teaches art for i3 Academy/ Woodlawn Community Charter School in Birmingham, AL.

 Lynthia’s work graces many public collections as well as those of many notables in Alabama and across the United States.
 She is currently represented by the Attic Gallery in Vicksburg, Mississippi and dk Gallery in Marietta, Georgia.
 She resides in Birmingham Alabama, with her 5 children and granddaughter.